enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ```

 ** Version 2:**

-There was a function, which I renamed to `protect_secret`, that was performing a bunch of operations to thwart attackers for the extraction of the flag in static mode.
+There was a function, which I renamed to `protect_secret`, that was performing a bunch of operations to thwart attackers from statically reverse engineer the code.
 However, in the prologue the native secret was leaked.
 ```c
 _DWORD *__fastcall protect_secret(_DWORD *secret)
 {